Service Workers Tutorial

 In the recent past the HTML5 AppCache already promised to allow web apps to cache resources and work offline, but its lack of flexibility and confusing behavior made it clear that it wasn’t good enough for the job, failing its promises (and it’s been discontinued).

-Service Workers are the new standard for offline caching.
+Service workers and the Cache API are the standard tools for offline caching.

 Which kind of caching is possible?